isomerpages/bca-academy/_example-collection/5-DFMA.md

 ![DFMA](/images/dfma02.jpg)

+#### The Government aims to make DfMA the default way of building.

 <blockquote>
-  <p>The Government aims to make DfMA the default way of building.
-"We are fundamentally changing the way we build through DfMA.
+  <p> "We are fundamentally changing the way we build through DfMA.
 This way, construction becomes faster, cleaner, quieter and of high quality" (Minister of State for National Development Zaqy Mohamad) </p>
   <span class="author"></span>
 </blockquote>